AceCentre/acecentre.org.uk/README.md

 ## Contributing

-If you want to contribute, open a PR so that the tests can run against your changes and we can view a preview before you change goes live.
+If you want to contribute, open a PR so that the tests can run against your changes and we can view a preview before you change goes live

 ## Deployment